MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

     ```bash
     mfpdev app pull
     ```
-    The <code>mfpdev app pull</code> CLI command creates the **mobilefirst** folder at the root of the Xcode project and downloads into it the <code>application-descriptor.json</code> file, containing application configuration data.
+    The `mfpdev app pull` CLI command creates the **mobilefirst** folder at the root of the Xcode project and downloads into it the `application-descriptor.json` file, containing application configuration data.

     These files are further explained in the [Generated MobileFirst Native SDK artifacts](#generated-mobilefirst-native-sdk-artifacts) section below.